 While spending a little extra may work out to be worth it in the long run, splurging on every aspect of a renovation is a big mistake.
 To keep home renovations within a budget, splurge only on aesthetics or flooring, if on anything at all.
 For example, it’s okay to splurge on your splashback tiles, bathroom vanities or kitchen benchtop.
 These will immediately increase the visual appeal of your home and appreciate the value of your property.
 However, if you splurge on anything and everything, I’m sorry to say that you’ll have a hard time keeping your project within your budget.

 Home renovations are massive projects and they certainly don’t come cheap.
 Moreover, there are several hidden costs associated with renovations which most people fail to take into account.
 These costs can easily blow a carefully planned budget out of the water.

 Hidden costs may include relocation costs, council permits and certifications, taxes, equipment costs, structural costs, repair costs, site works and splurging.
 You should always be aware of these costs and budget for them before your home renovation project starts off.

 And, for all home improvement products that you need, look no further than Ross’s Discount Home Centre.
 We keep in stock a massive inventory of products in our showroom in Guildford.
 Simply drop by our store or check out our online store to find everything that you need in one place.
-What’s more is that our products are available at incredibly affordable prices.
-Furthermore, we even offer free delivery across Perth Metro and offer a 14-day money back guarantee on all products.
+What’s more, our products are available at incredibly affordable prices.
+We even offer free delivery across Perth Metro and offer a 14-day money-back guarantee on all products!